 That is a lot of points for Business and First, right?!
 Do you need some more?
 Check out the highest points offers on credit cards available right now.

-Compare the multipliers between the paid fare and the points fare, and you will see that saving up your points can pay real dividends—if you place a value on travelling in premium cabins.
+If you compare the multipliers between the paid fare and the points fare, you can see that saving up your points can pay real dividends.
+That’s if you place a value on travelling in premium cabins.

 This does not factor in the taxes and fees that are usually payable with redemptions with frequent flyer programs.
-While these tend to increase as you move towards the front of the plane on points bookings, they are usually worth it—but, again, only if you place a value on travelling up towards the front.
+While these tend to increase as you move towards the front of the plane on points bookings, they are usually worth it.
+However, that’s only if you place a value on travelling up towards the front.

 Is it worth paying 60,000 points for a lie-flat Business Class seat with priority check-in and lounge access?
 Or should you fork out 90,000 points to get access to an even better lounge, eat whenever you want (‘dine on demand’) and potentially have a hot shower while you are flying?